 Since I was fourteen and read a forbidden Judy Blume book, I’ve yearned to be a writer.
 Not just a writer, but a published author.

 I buried this dream for decades because I never thought I was good enough.
-But about ten years ago, a story idea clicked in my heart.
+But some years ago, a story idea clicked in my heart.
 And I began to write.
 I love writing contemporary stories . . . some romance and some women’s fiction.

 Here is the back cover copy: